tuist/tuist/projects/tuist/fixtures/README.md

 ## invalid_manifest

-A project with an invalid manifest
+A project with an invalid manifest.

 ## framework_with_environment_variables